Mojtaba-Hafezi/Core-Market/README.md

-This is a Asp.Net Core Web Api for purchasing the product.
-Shopping basket is not implemented yet.
+This is an Implementation of Clean Architecture with ASP.NET Core 8 WebApi.
+With this Open-Source BoilerPlate Template, you will get access to the world of Loosely-Coupled and Inverted-Dependency Architecture in ASP.NET Core 8 WebApi
-For the connection string in "appsettings.json" file i used a connection string that works with local MSSQL database.
-You can replace the connection string with yours.
-Then in PMC (package manager console) apply database-update to apply the migrations and seeding the initial data in database.
+For Adding Your Connection String (in Development phase) please add a user-sercret file with visual-studio and locate your connection string there.
+Then in PMC (package manager console) use command: database-update to apply the migrations and seeding the initial data in the database.